zaqifathis/BIMserver-doc/Visual-query-language.md

 These are not direct object-properties, but properties that are attached to the object via IfcPropertySet/IfcPropertySingleValue etc...

-This functionality makes the query engine less schema-agnostic, another way of making it easier to query complex properties and also keep the query engine schema-less would be to use a [[reusable query block | Reusable-query-Properties]] for it, for example the [[Properties | Reusable-query-Properties]] block.
+This functionality makes the query engine less schema-agnostic, another way of making it easier to query complex properties and also keep the query engine schema-less would be to use a [reusable query block](Reusable-query-Properties) for it, for example the [Properties](Reusable-query-Properties) block.

 ![](img/querycomplexproperties.png)